 04 of 13

 Surprised?
 Yes, a national park is located in northeastern Ohio.
 What may be even more surprising is just how beautiful it is.
 Unlike vast wilderness parks, this national park is full of quiet and isolated trails, tree-covered hills, and serene marshes thriving with beavers and herons.
 It can be a relaxing getaway, yet offers numerous options for the active.Continue to 5 of 13 below.

 In the Gulf of Mexico, located 70 miles west of Key West, lies a seven-mile-long chain of islands—the centerpiece of Dry Tortugas National Park.
 As a bird and marine life sanctuary, this park contains some of the healthiest coral reefs remaining in North American shores.
 The area is also known for its legends of pirates, sunken gold, and military past.

 Everglades National Park remains one of the most endangered national parks in the country.
 Build up of southern Florida has intensified diverting the water with levees and canals.
 And this creates a problem as watery habitats in the park are shrinking because not enough water is getting into the Everglades.

 Great Smoky Mountains is the nation’s busiest park with more than nine million visitors every year.
 It covers 800 square miles of mountainous land and preserves some of the world’s most stunning deciduous forests.

-With 800 miles of hiking trails, it is surprising that relatively few visitors actually walk the trails; most choose the scenic view from their cars.
-But the designated international biosphere reserve is home to an incomparable variety of plants and animals and is worth a more than a passing by.
+With 800 miles of hiking trails, it is surprising that most visitors choose the scenic view from their cars.
+But the designated international biosphere reserve is home to an incomparable variety of plants and animals and is worth more than just driving by.

 08 of 13